-Cloud security, also known as cloud computing cybersecurity, is the process of protecting cloud-based data, infrastructure and applications from cyber threats and cyber-attacks.
+Cloud security, or cloud computing cybersecurity, is the process of protecting cloud-based data, infrastructure and applications from cyber threats and cyber-attacks.

 The scope of cloud network security includes:

-Computer virtualization frameworks such as host machines, guest machines and virtual machine software
+- Computer virtualization frameworks include host machines, guest machines, and virtual machine software

 How Does Cloud Security Work?